Explore how your team can use Hiver.

 Almost every business professional has a LinkedIn profile these days.
 It’s such an effective tool for B2B sales professionals that almost 80% of all B2B sales leads generated from social media come from LinkedIn.
 Twitter, on the other hand, is a great place to learn about your prospect’s interests.

-B2B sales reps can leverage LinkedIn tools to build relationships with today’s buyers.
+B2B sales outsourcing companies often leverage LinkedIn tools to build relationships with today’s buyers..
 Using LinkedIn‘s advanced search feature, they can find people who fit their buyer persona and begin engaging with them in various ways.

 The Inmail feature of LinkedIn is especially useful for sales professionals.
 You can use it to approach potential prospects directly.
 LinkedIn has also launched LinkedIn for Sales Professionals, which provides specific follow-up tools to stay in touch with your target clients more effectively.
 Remember, it’s not just about sending connection requests; it’s essential to genuinely network on LinkedIn, fostering meaningful relationships that can lead to fruitful business opportunities in the future.